 Saline Solution is great for washing out eye injuries or cleaning dirt from the eye area

 Comes in handy packets, Sav-A-Chick can be a lifesaver for a chicken in distress.
 From a chick failing to thrive, to heat stroke, to the shock of predator attack, it’s great to mix into the water for any bird in the hospital ward to speed along healing.

 Pet nail scissors, nail file, super glue, thin fabric or paper

 The birds will generally do a pretty good job keeping their nails & beaks trim, so it’s unlikely you would ever have to trim them.
-It’s handy to have these items around for beak injuries though (and less often for overgrown beaks).
+It’s handy to have these items around for beak injuries (and less often for overgrown beaks).
 If your bird loses part of it’s beak, you will need the clippers or file to keep it from snagging on things.
 Sometimes the broken part will not fall off all the way and it can be repaired with super glue.
-Use a thin piece of paper (like a coffee filter) or fabric to “bridge” the two pieces together, held together with super glue.
+Use a thin piece of paper (like a coffee filter or tea bag) or very thin fabric to “bridge” the two pieces together, held together with super glue.
 Sounds crazy but it works!

 Poultry Vet Rx

 For treating respiratory problems (like excessive sneezing, wheezing or labored breathing).
 You can put a few drops of Vet Rx under the chicken’s wing before bed and as they sleep the smell will help them like a menthol rub will help humans clear up congestion when you are sick.